Stay healthy, sane and entertained through lockdown

 Make a photo journal

-This has been a tough year, no doubt.
+The pandemic has been tough, no doubt.
 But you’re getting through it.
 Go through your photos on your phone and put together a gallery of some of the highlights, you may be surprised by some of the positives that came out of it.
 Making daisy chains with the kids, that first loaf of sourdough (what do you mean you didn’t?) and a stroll through Richmond Park before all the cars were allowed back in…

 Take up a new hobby

 See above!
-If you didn’t start something new in lockdown, then grab the opportunity now.
+If you didn’t start something new in the first lockdown, then grab the opportunity now.
 Bake, join on an online pilates class, take up photography, or write that novel.